nimashoghi/lora-presentation/slides.md

 # [Intrinsic Dimensionality Explains the Effectiveness of Language Model Fine-Tuning](https://arxiv.org/abs/2012.13255)

 - An objective function's **intrinsic dimensionality** describes the minimum dimension needed to solve the optimization problem it defines to some precision level.
+- The paper demonstrates that:
+    - As the number of parameters in a pre-training model increases, the intrinsic dimension decreases.
+    - Pre-training implicitly reduces the intrinsic dimension.
+    - Lower intrinsic dimension correlates with better generalization.

+<!--
+- In the context of pretrained language models, measuring intrinsic dimensional will tell us how many free parameters are required to closely approximate the optimization problem that is solved while fine-tuning for each end task.
+- For example, we will show that 200 parameters (randomly projected back into the full parameter space) are enough to represent the problem of tuning a RoBERTa model to within 90% of the performance of the full model.

 1. **Connection of Intrinsic Dimensionality and Number of Parameters**: The paper shows that as the number of parameters in a pre-training model increases, the intrinsic dimension (a measure of problem complexity) actually decreases.
 This means that larger models are more efficient at compressing the information needed to solve a given task.

 2. **Connection of Pre-Training and Intrinsic Dimensionality**: The paper proposes that pre-training implicitly reduces the intrinsic dimension.
 In other words, it reduces the minimal description length needed to fine-tune a task within the framework of the pre-trained model.
 This is understood as pre-training providing a compression framework for learning NLP tasks.

 3. **Connection of Intrinsic Dimensionality and Generalization**: The paper shows that lower intrinsic dimension correlates with better generalization (lower relative generalization gap).
 This is backed theoretically by applying compression based generalization bounds on the measured intrinsic dimensions, showing that generalization bounds can grow on the order of the intrinsic dimension, not the model's parameter count.
 This suggests that models with lower intrinsic dimensions are more capable of generalizing across tasks, regardless of their total parameter counts.

-<!--
-- In the context of pretrained language models, measuring intrinsic dimensional will tell us how many free parameters are required to closely approximate the optimization problem that is solved while fine-tuning for each end task.
-- For example, we will show that 200 parameters (randomly projected back into the full parameter space) are enough to represent the problem of tuning a RoBERTa model to within 90% of the performance of the full model.

 Papers to read
 - [Measuring the Intrinsic Dimension of Objective Landscapes](https://arxiv.org/abs/1804.08838)